-Linking the Mornington Peninsula Landscape (LMPL)
+Linking the Mornington Peninsula Landscape

-Linking the Mornington Peninsula Landscape (LMPL) is an initiative that aims to reconnect fragmented remnants of indigenous vegetation to create wildlife corridors (biolinks) on the Mornington Peninsula.
+The Linking the Mornington Peninsula Landscape (LMPL) project is an initiative that aims to reconnect fragmented remnants of Indigenous vegetation to create wildlife corridors (biolinks) on the Mornington Peninsula.
 LMPL assists Mornington Peninsula Landcare groups and landholders to develop collaborative local biolink plans for catchments across the Peninsula.
 These plans focus on works required to achieve the biolink on private properties, but also consider public land in the biolink area.

-If you are a landholder in the Red Hill South Landcare area or the Dunn’s Creek Landcare area and are interested in being part of this project, please contact us.
+As a landholder, hosting a section of biolink on your property means setting aside a portion of your land for native vegetation.
 You could become an active contributor to this initiative and restore a section of your land to benefit local wildlife.
 Enjoy watching the fruits of your labour in the future.
 Meet your neighbours as you learn more about the landscape you live in.

 Sign up for the Linking the Mornington Peninsula Landscape Newsletter to receive regular updates.

 LMPL is a project of the Mornington Peninsula Landcare Network, in partnership with the Natural Resources Conservation League.